 Important Warning and Precaution for Neuroleptic Malignant Syndrome (NMS)

-NMS is a potentially fatal symptom complex reported in association with administration of antipsychotic drugs including REXULTI.
-Clinical signs of NMS are hyperpyrexia, muscle rigidity, altered mental status and evidence of autonomic instability.
+NMS is a potentially fatal symptom complex reported in association with administration of antipsychotic drugs, including REXULTI.
+Clinical signs of NMS are hyperpyrexia, muscle rigidity, altered mental status, and evidence of autonomic instability (irregular pulse or blood pressure, tachycardia, diaphoresis and cardiac dysrhythmia).
 Additional signs may include elevated creatinine phosphokinase, myoglobinuria (rhabdomyolysis), and acute renal failure.
 Manage NMS with immediate discontinuation of REXULTI, intensive symptomatic treatment, and monitoring.